Carlo Favagrossa: Biography

 Undersecretary of State from May 23, 1940, he was put in charge of the General Commissariat for Liquid Fuels, Fuels and Lubricants from September 7, 1942.
 When on Feb.
 6, 1943 Fabbriguerra (the name assigned to the former Commissariat for War Production) was elevated, with considerable delay, to the rank of Ministry of War Production, Favagrossa was called to lead it.
 Uninvolved in the plots that led to the fall of the Duce, he held the government post until Jan.
-27, 1944, the day the First Badoglio government suppressed his dicastery.
+27, 1944, the day the First Badoglio government suppressed his department.

 In the immediate aftermath of the war, he published the book Perché perdemmo la guerra (ed.
 Rizzoli, 1946) in which he made public the assessments he had made at the time.
-Indeed, many of the documents Favagrossa attached to the text have still not been found in the various archives, and the various considerations about the lack of raw materials would have little effect on the “Italian military problem, which in the summer of 1940 and then again until late 1942 concerned the quality of means, not quantity.”For example, "the nickel used for the armor of the medium wagon, between 1940 and 1942, dropped from 46 kg to 8.
-But already by May 8, 1941, the Army General Staff (report of Gen. Engineer L. Sarracino) had ascertained that the Italian wagons destroyed at Beda Fomm (Libya) in the previous February (and therefore built in 1940 with the largest amount of nickel), had succumbed to British shells due to elementary construction defects and carelessness in assembly."
-Retired in 1954, he received various citations during his lifetime including the knighthood of the Order of Saints Maurice and Lazarus.
+In fact, many of the documents Favagrossa appended to the text have still not been found in the various archives, and the various considerations about the lack of raw materials would have little effect on the “Italian military problem, which in the summer of 1940 and then again until late 1942 concerned the quality of means, not quantity.”
+For example, "the nickel used for the armor of the medium tank, between 1940 and 1942, dropped from 46 kg to 8.
+But already by May 8, 1941, the Army General Staff (report of Gen. Engineer L. Sarracino) had ascertained that the Italian tanks destroyed at Beda Fomm (Libya) in the previous February (and therefore built in 1940 with the largest amount of nickel), had succumbed to British shells due to elementary construction defects and carelessness in assembly."
+Retiring in 1954, he received various citations during his lifetime including the knighthood of the Order of Saints Maurice and Lazarus.